 Currently the Artistic Director with the Theatre School, Sophie oversees the curriculum and directs all public performance and artistic projects.
 Exceptionally fortunate when in training to be encouraged by teachers and mentors to explore as many different theatrical styles and forms as possible, Sophie is now dedicated to encouraging the same individual exploration of creativity.

 Firmly believing in serious playfulness, and playful solemnity, Sophie specialises in puppetry, theatrical anarchy, and joyful pushing of the boundaries.

-Sam Kenyon Hamp is Creative Learning Coordinator for the Egg Theatre, focusing much of his time on the day to day running of the Theatre School.
+Sam Kenyon Hamp is Education Officer for the Egg Theatre, focusing much of his time facilitating The Egg’s work with schools.

 A Creative Writing and English Literature (BA) graduate from Brighton University, Sam is primarily a writer and dramaturg, obsessed with incorporating landscape and history into his work.

 Recent work Includes: